seralexeev/xrabbit.dev/README.md

 id: 91
 date: 17-06-2025
 media:
-  - media/91-1.jpg
+  - 91-1.jpg
 ```

-Of the more interesting things - ina226 i2c.
-Simply put a voltage sensor to read voltage and current over i2c and display the voltage on the robot dashboard.
-There is never too much telemetry.
+From the more interesting stuff – ina226 i2c.
+In simple words, it's a voltage sensor to read voltage and current over i2c and show the voltage on the robot's dashboard.
+You can never have too much telemetry.

 ---